fpirri/covid19/short.README.english.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.wma.all.png">

 The above graph was normalized using a seven day weighted moving average.
 The worldometers site mentioned above presents data separated by country with a simple moving average over three days.
 Results are not much different.

-However, we must note that the visual comparison on a single chart for seven countries is not easy to do.
+Basically, looking at the graph, we deduce that Spain is the most affected country.
+All the others are the most affected successively, down to Germany which is definitely the least affected of all.

+Unfortunately, the visual comparison on the graph shown fails to give a measure of how much a given country has been affected compared to another.

+For this, a more [extensive version](https://github.com/fpirri/covid19/blob/master/README.english.md) of our reasoning is needed.

 ----